wp-plugins/plugnedit/readme.txt

 Added min-width to body, allows for margins to be set to different widths.

 Editor: Added Rules And Guides.

+= 3.6 =

+Added overflow hidden to iframe in page builder and set z-index to back.

 == Features ==